Discover more from My Sweet Dumb Brain

 We were standing at mile nine of the 13.1-mile race, giddy from waiting and eager to cheer.
 My friends and I took a silly group selfie while shouting from the sidelines.
 In the background of the photo, Jamie offered a tired half wave.

 I then headed to the kitchen, where Billy had coffee waiting for me.
 He gave me a gentle hug, and asked how I was feeling.
 We went over our plans.
-He’ll drop Cass off to spend the day with my mom and aunt.
+He’ll drop our girl off to spend the day with my mom and aunt.
 I’ll go hiking.
 He’ll pick up groceries and enjoy some quiet time alone.
 We’ll watch a movie together tonight.

 At that moment, we were a team.
 I rested my head on Billy’s shoulder.
 That fateful timeline, sometimes a whisper, came roaring back.
 This won’t last forever.

-Cass laughed, bringing me back to the present moment.
+My toddler’s laugh brought me back to the present moment.
 “Dis a mu-jick heart!” she said, pointing to the heart with musical notes on her sweatshirt.
 It’s a hand-me-down, but new to her, and she was delighted by the design.
 “I love it!” she shouted.
 I want to bottle up her tiny, high-pitched voice and hold onto it as long as I can.

 I was heading to the finish line to meet Jamie.
 I couldn’t wait to celebrate with him.